We invariably have several cockerels for sale whatever the time of year. They are £15 each. The breeds we currently have are

 - Always listen to his noises.
 If he is making a deep murmur with 3 syllables then he is warning you.
 Stand still and don’t look him in the eye.
 Bop bop bop bop bop noises are generally good noises.

-- Watch his body language.
-If he raises his shoulder or his neck hackles, be wary.
+- Always watch his body language.
+If he raises his shoulder or his neck hackles, or pacing back and forth – be wary.

 - Always look sideways to a bird.
 Looking straight in the eyes is a sign of a direct challenge.